gritzko/swarm-ron-docs/stamp.md

-# Swarm stamps / ids #
+# Swarm stamp (id)

-Swarm stamps are [logical timestamps][mslamp] that identify events and objects, convey event order, and causality to some degree.
+Swarm timestamps are [logical timestamps][mslamp] that identify events and objects, convey event order, and causality to some degree.
-Swarm stamps are pairs of [64-bit numbers](64x64.md):
+Swarm timestamps are pairs of [64-bit numbers](64x64.md):

 1. a variable-precision timestamp and
 2. a replica id.